coder/docs/admin/workspace-management/process-logging.md

   -c exectrace                         # Only show logs from the sidecar
 ```

+### View logs in AWS EKS

+If you're using AWS' Elastic Kubernetes Service, you can [configure your
+cluster][eks-cloudwatch] to send logs to CloudWatch.
+This allows you to view the
-On AWS Elastic Kubernetes Service, you can view the logs for a specific user or
+logs for a specific user or workspace.

-workspace using a query like the following from the CloudWatch dashboard on the
+To view your logs, go to the CloudWatch dashboard (which is available on the
-**Log Insights** tab:
+**Log Insights** tab) and run a query similar to the following:

 ```text
 fields @timestamp, log_processed.fields.cmdline